-First, let’s define what we mean by “paint sheen.”
+First, let’s define what I mean by “paint sheen.”
 The sheen of paint refers to the amount of gloss or shine it has.
-Paint with a high sheen will have a shiny, glossy finish, while paint with a low sheen will have a matte or satin finish.
+Paint with a high sheen will have a shiny, glossy finish, while paint with a low sheen will have a matte or flat (chalkboard) finish.

-Here are some of the most common paint sheens you’ll encounter:
+Here are some of the most common paint sheen’s to choose from.

 - Satin: Satin paint has a medium sheen and is often used on doors, trim, and cabinets.
 It’s more durable and easier to clean than eggshell, but it will show more imperfections.
 Unless you know what you are doing and have specific plan for your space I wouldn’t go any higher up the sheen lader than satin for your homes walls.

 - Semi-Gloss: Semi-gloss paint has a higher sheen than satin and is often used on trim, doors, and cabinets.
 It’s very durable and easy to clean, but it can highlight imperfections.

 - High-Gloss: High-gloss paint has a very shiny finish and is often used on trim, doors, and cabinets.
 It’s very durable and easy to clean, but it can highlight imperfections and may not be the best choice for large areas.